guoping0408/AI-application/README.md

 See below instructions.

-(Be aware of any **versions of the toolkits** that you will install on your devices, since it's critical that you install the right version that fit your development environment.)
+(Be aware of any **version of the toolkits** that you will install on your devices, since it's critical that you install the right version that fit your development environment.)

 # Training—DIGITS(NVIDIA Deep Learning GPU Training System)